letsencrypt/website/content/en/how-it-works.md

 title: How It Works
 linkTitle: How Let's Encrypt Works
 slug: how-it-works
-lastmod: 2025-07-31
+lastmod: 2025-08-02
 show_lastmod: 1
 ---

-The objective of Let's Encrypt and the [ACME protocol](https://tools.ietf.org/html/rfc8555) is to make it possible to set up an HTTPS server and have it automatically obtain a browser-trusted certificate, without any human intervention.
-This is accomplished by running an ACME client on the web server.
+The objective of Let's Encrypt and the [ACME protocol](https://tools.ietf.org/html/rfc8555) is to make it possible to set up an HTTPS server and have it automatically obtain browser-trusted certificates without any human intervention.
+This is accomplished by running an ACME client on a web server.

 To understand how the technology works, let's walk through the process of setting up `https://example.com/` with an ACME client.

 There are two steps to this process.
 First, the ACME client proves to the [Certificate Authority](https://simple.wikipedia.org/wiki/Certificate_authority) (CA) that the web server controls a domain.
-Then, the agent can request, renew, and revoke certificates for that domain.
+After that the client can request or revoke certificates for that domain.

 ## Domain Validation